Canadian health claims for food: Involvement of bacteria in development of dental caries

-Research supporting the claim
+Supporting research

 There are several studies that show the positive effect of non-fermentable carbohydrates such as xylitol and sorbitol, the most commonly used sugar substitutes in gums and candies, on the reduction of dental caries.

 In one study in Belize done on 1277 school children of the mean age of 10.2 years, which were given gums with the contents of either xylitol, xylitol-sorbitol, sorbitol, or sucrose to chew under teachers' supervision daily.
 After a dental exam after 16, 28, and 40 months, the results showed the most significant reduction in dental caries by the consumption of the xylitol gum (Relative Risk = 0.27).
 For the sorbitol gum the RR = 0.74 while the sucrose gum increased the incidence of dental caries (RR = 1.20).

 In another study in Belize done on six-year-old children given xylitol or sorbitol pellets to chew, the results showed the Relative Risk to be 0.35 and 0.44 relative.
 This study shows that although both xylitol and sorbitol are effective in reduction of incidence of dental caries, xylitol is more effective.

 A study done on school children in Estonia, that were either given xylitol gums or hard candies to chew/eat for three and two years respectively, the results showed overall results in reduction caries rates versus the control group to be 53.5% for gums and 33-59% for candies.

 Overall, all these studies and more, show that non-fermentable carbohydrates can reduce dental caries, but let's look at one study that didn't get quite the same results.

-Research not supporting the claim
+Opposing research

 This one study in Madagascar done on school children in grades 1 and 4 were given a "school-based oral health education program".
 In addition to that all children had to undergo supervised toothbrushing daily.
 The group was then split into control group and test group where the test group received two types of gum to chew 3-5 times a day.
 One type of gum was polyol while the other contained a mix of sorbitol (55.5%), xylitol (4.3%), and carbamide (2.3%).
 After 3 years of this program, the results of the dental exams showed no significant difference between the test and control groups.
 It is thought that due to the daily supervised toothbrushing, the groups were similar in their overall oral hygiene and therefore the significant difference between the results was reduced.